|

 co-founded a successful company Astex Therapeutics (see

-His research work has been recognised
+below) His research work has been recognised

 by the Gold Medal of Institute of Biotechnology, Krebs